unitymakesus/rtp/wp-content/plugins/password-protect-page/README.txt

 14. Control the visibility of your password protected content.

+15. Enable this option to show excerpt of password protected content.

 == Upgrade Notice ==

 N/A

 == Changelog ==

+= 1.4.2 =

+* Fix shortcode wrong error message for unregistered custom post types
+* Add "Show Post Excerpt" option
+* Fix caching issue with SG Optimizer plugin

 = 1.4.1 =

-* Enable to translate password forms with WPML plugin
+* Allow translating password forms with WPML & other top multilingual plugins

 = 1.4.0 =